Anupshahr

-Anupshahr is a city and a municipal board, nearby Bulandshahr city in Bulandshahr district in the state of Uttar Pradesh, India.
-It is located on the bank of the holy river Ganga.
-It is on Bangar alluvial.
+Anupshahr is a city and a municipal board, near Bulandshahr city in Bulandshahr district in the state of Uttar Pradesh, India.
+It is located on the right bank of the holy river Ganga.
+It is on a Bangar area.

 Geography

 Anupshahr is located at 28.37°N 78.27°E. It has an average elevation of 182 m.
 It is located near holy river Ganga.
 It is located on Bangar Alluvial.

 Demographics

 As of the 2001 India census, males constitute 53% of the population and females 47%.
 Anupshahr has an average literacy rate of 57%, lower than the national average of 59.5%; with 59% of the males and 41% of females literate.
 15% of the population is under 6 years of age.

 History

 According to the Imperial Gazetteer of India the founder of Anupshahr was the bargujar clan of Rajput Raja named Anup Singh Badgujar, and thus the date of foundation of present-day Anupshahr was between 1605 and 1628 (during the reign of the Moghul emperor Jahangir).
 Raja Anup Singh Badgujar saved Jahangir during a lion hunt, by intercepting and then helping to kill a lion that attacked the emperor.
 Jahangir presented this area to Raja Anup Singh Badgujar, and the city is named after him.
 Anup Singh Badgujar built a fort nearby.

 During the period of King Tarasingh (the eighth generation from Raja Anup Singh) this area progressed much.
 At that time the area was known for Ayurvedic medicine specially pandey clan vaidyas which was blessed by Ashwatthama and for business by boats in northern India.

 In the 18th century when the Mughal empire set into a decline and the former satraps attained the status of suzerain rulers Anupshahr came to be located on the western periphery of the 'Nawabi' of Oudh (Avadh) and became an important garrison.
 Though the Nawab of Oudh soon lost control of the area, this small town long remained a cantonment of sorts.

 In 1857, during the first war of independence the town of Anupshahr was the scene of incidents against British rule.
 One message of revolution was carried from Aligarh to Bulandshahr by Pandit Narayan Sharma on 10 May 1857.
 The Lord of Dadri and Sikandrabad destroyed inspection bungalows, telegraph offices and government buildings as they were symbols of foreign rule.
 Following recapture of Delhi by the Army of the East India Company and the subsequent assumption of direct responsibility for administering India by the British Crown the first Viceroy, Lord Canning on his march to Delhi camped at Anupshahr with his Army.
 (As per John Beames, "Memoirs of a Bengal civilian".